sigstore/sigstore-blog/content/rekor-evolution.md

 If you have been following the Sigstore project over the last year, you know we’ve been rolling out [version 2 of Rekor](https://github.com/sigstore/rekor-tiles/), Sigstore's transparency log.
 The intent was to enable signing with Rekor v2 by default, but there's been a change of plans: **the sigstore.dev public good instance will continue using Rekor v1 as the default log for the foreseeable future.**

 Why are we staying with Rekor v1?
 While Rekor v2 provides greater infrastructure resiliency, it introduces breaking changes in client behavior.
-The industry-wide transition to Post-Quantum Cryptography (PQC) may also result in breaking changes to clients.
+The industry-wide transition to Post-Quantum Cryptography (PQC) will also result in breaking changes to clients.
 Keeping the public good instance at Rekor v1 may allow us to minimize disruption until absolutely necessary—stay tuned for a separate post about the PQC plans.

 ### Rekor v2 is Available (and Optimized)